 - Brine Time: 6-8 hours

 - Meat Finish Temp: 145°F

 - Spicy mustard

-- Apple/Honey Brine for Pork Crown Roast (below)
+- Apple/Honey Brine for Pork Crown Roast (recipe below)

 Note: to read about brining, read our page on brining meat.

-- Place 2 quarts of cold filtered water in a gallon-sized pitcher and stir in 1 cup of kosher salt until the salt is dissolved
+- Place 3 quarts of cold water in a gallon-sized pitcher and stir in 1 cup of kosher salt until the salt is dissolved

-- Add the 1 quart of heated apple juice/cider with the rub and honey in it to the 2 quarts of water in the pitcher.
+- Add the 1 quart of heated apple juice/cider mixture to the 3 quarts of water in the pitcher.

 Brining the Pork Crown Roast